Augmented Reality: A Branding Opportunity

 Although the Vive is a VR device, an AR environment can be emulated by immersing the viewer in a "living room."
 Pictured below is a screenshot from the GoPro VR player showing the Knoll application on the Vive.
 The user's vision stitches the two images together and perceives it as a 3-dimensional environment.

 Since the interface would appear over the user's environment, it was important to visualize how a disruptive a "floating" menu would be for the viewer.
 Non-selected items were displayed at a lower opacity, to prevent the user's vision of her real environment from being obstructed by non-selected menu items.

-In this view, the user's straight ahead view is represented with a crosshair that stays aligned to the user's head movements.
-The Cardboard has only one button, therefore a simple UX was necessary for easy navigation.
+In this view, the user's straight ahead view is represented with a cross-hair that stays aligned to the user's head movements.
+The Cardboard has only one button, posing the design challenge of a simple UI for easy navigation.
 To select a menu option, the user needs to look straight at their target, then press the button on the Cardboard.